 4. An IRA also can give your savings a tax-advantaged boost.

 Like a 401(k), IRAs offer huge tax breaks.
 There are two types: a traditional IRA offers tax-deferred growth, meaning you pay taxes on your investment gains only when you make withdrawals, and, if you qualify, your contributions may be deductible; a Roth IRA, by contrast, doesn't allow for deductible contributions but offers tax-free growth, meaning you owe no tax when you make withdrawals.

 5. Focus on your asset allocation more than on individual picks.

 How you divide your portfolio between stocks and bonds will have a big impact on your long-term returns.

 6. Stocks are best for long-term growth.

-A healthy dose of stocks may help your savings grow faster than inflation, increasing the purchasing power of your nest egg.
+Stocks have the best chance of achieving high returns over long periods.
+A healthy dose will help ensure that your savings grows faster than inflation, increasing the purchasing power of your nest egg.

 7. Don't move too heavily into bonds, even in retirement.